 Contact details for members of parliament can be found on the Australian Parliament House website.
-Most members also have their own websites and some stay in contact with people via social media, such as Twitter and Facebook.
+Most members also have their own websites and many stay in contact with people using social media like Twitter and Facebook.

 What is the Senate?